-North Ayrshire Council is committed to the provision of quality early learning and childcare.
-From August 2020 all 3 and 4 year old children, living in North Ayrshire, are entitled to a minimum of 1140 hours per year.
+North Ayrshire Council is committed to the provision of high quality early learning and childcare.
+From August 2021, all eligible two year old, and three and four year old children are entitled to 1140 hours per year.

 When will my child be able to access the funded hours?

-From August 2020, you can access the funded hours in the term after your child’s 3rd birthday.
-The table below details when your child will be able to access their entitlement:
+From August 2021, you can access the funded hours in the term after your child’s 3rd birthday.

 Is my 2 year old child eligible for a funded place?